 Therefore, all subsequent appointments shall be for a fixed period of five years.

-Before taking up this new assignment at the LACC, she served as a Consultant at the Roberts International Airport, where she performed a Walkthrough of the airport’s Human Resource Department; obtained, assessed and documented existing policies and procedures for compliance with best practices; identified gaps in policies and procedures; and wrote a comprehensive report of findings, and made appropriate recommendations for addressing deficiencies.
+Before taking up this new assignment at the LACC, she served as a Consultant at the Roberts International Airport, where she performed an assessment of the Human Resource Department; on the existing policies and procedures for compliance with best practices and wrote a comprehensive report of findings, and made appropriate recommendations for addressing deficiencies.

 Commissioner Dolo holds a BBA degree in Finance from the University Du Benin in Togo and MA in Health Services Administration from the St. Mary’s University in the United States.